neo4j/graph-data-science-client/doc/sphinx/source/graph.rst

 Graph procedures
 ----------------
-All the graph procedures under the `gds` namespace.
+Listing of all graph procedures in the Neo4j Graph Data Science Python Client API.
 This includes all the methods for projecting, deleting, and listing graphs, as well as methods for handling node or relationship properties.
+These all assume that an object of :class:`.GraphDataScience` is available as `gds`.

 .. py:function:: gds.alpha.graph.construct(graph_name: str, nodes: Union[DataFrame, List[DataFrame]], relationships: Union[DataFrame, List[DataFrame]], concurrency: int = 4, undirected_relationship_types: Optional[List[str]] = None) -> Graph